Dick Powell's Zane Grey Theatre: Broadcast

-Zane Grey Theatre first aired on Fridays when it replaced Our Miss Brooks in the fall of 1956, then moved to Thursdays during its third season.
+Zane Grey Theatre first aired on Fridays when it replaced Our Miss Brooks in the fall of 1956.
+It then moved to Thursdays during its third season.

 In the summer of 1959, episodes of the program were repeated on a "rerun subsidiary" titled Frontier Justice, with Melvyn Douglas as host, on Mondays from 9 to 9:30 P.M.
 ET.

 In August 1961, Zane Grey Theatre was one of four programs whose episodes were sold to Procter & Gamble to be broadcast in Canada.

 Zane Grey Theatre ended when Powell moved to NBC's, The Dick Powell Show.

-They reran the show again in the summer of 1962.
+There was then an additional 1962 summer run which consisted of reruns of previous episodes.